-The policies and procedures set forth in this handbook are subject to change without notice at any time, and at the discretion of the administration.
+The policies and procedures set forth in this handbook are subject to change without prior notice and at the discretion of the administration.
 This handbook is a supplement to the College Catalog which has more detailed information.

 STUDENT RIGHT TO KNOW